Live From EuropeSaturday, July 4

 IBM cria os primeiros chips do mundo com menos de um nanómetro A nova tecnologia recorre a uma arquitectura tridimensional para duplicar a densidade de transístores, prometendo revolucionar a inteligência artificial e a eficiência energética.

-publico · about 2 hours ago
+publico · 8 days ago